 Traeger-Smoked Corned Beef Brisket & Colcannon Potatoes from Seattle Butcher’s Wife

 Double down — or should we say “Dublin down?” — on traditional Irish cuisine with this corned-beef-and-potato St. Patrick’s Day recipe from Misty Banchero, A.K.A.
-Seattle Butcher’s Wife.
+Seattle Butcher’s Wife, smoked on a Traeger pellet grill.
 Colcannon potato recipes vary depending on the region of Ireland, but this one keeps it simple with blanched kale and some household seasonings.
 (What luck!)
 The potatoes pair well with the brisket’s delectable crust and deep smoke flavors, resulting in must-try comfort food that would make you cut a jig if it wasn’t so filling.
 For best results, wear green while making this dish!

 For the Corned Beef Brisket: